nbice1/Sentential-Logic/README.md

 4. 'Assume: X': This creates a subproof beginning with the formula 'X' as assumption.
 Further inference rules will be applied within the subproof until an inference rule is used which exits the subproof.
 For example, if the initial proof has no premises [], inputting 'Assume: (\~p v \~q)' will begin a subproof with '(\~p v \~q)' as assumption, where the proof will be stored and printed as [[(\~p v \~q)]].
 Note that the formula is embedded within a single-element list to indicate that it is an assumption rather than a derived formula.

-5. 'TI': This applies tautology introduction, adding the tautology 'T' to the next step of your proof.
+5. 'TI': This applies tautology introduction, adding the tautology 'T' as the next step of your proof.
 For example, if the proof is [[p], [q]], inputting 'TI' will modify and print the proof as [[p], [q], T].

 6. 'FE, n': This applies contradiction elimination to the contradiction located at position n in the proof-list.
 The user will be asked to input a formula in response.
 This formula will then be added to the proof as the formula derived from the contradiction.
 For example, if the proof is [[p], [\~p], F], inputting 'FE, 2' will result in a query for a formula, and inputting 'q' in response will modify and print the proof as [[p], [\~p], F, q].